 Woohoo!
 It’s reveal day!
 Another $100 Room Challenge is on the books.
 This month I took on our front porch, which was in desperate need of some TLC.
-We had paint peeling off our front door, we had paint chipping off the Adirondack chairs.
+We had paint peeling off our front door and chipping off the Adirondack chairs.
 It was definitely not a space that felt warm and welcoming.
-Let’s take a look back at where we started:
+Let’s take a look back at where we started…

 If you take a look back at week 1, here were the goals I had for this space:

 Goal 1: Paint the Front Door

-Our front door had paint, literally peeling off in sheets, all winter long.
+Our front door had paint, literally, peeling off in sheets throughout the winter.
 Because painting in subzero temperatures is strongly discouraged, I waited until it was warmer.
 I had always wanted a blue door, so a blue door I got.
 You can read all about how this door went from red to blue here.

 I also found a gorgeous wreath, on clearance at Target, that I added to the door.

 Goal 2: Update the Seating Area

 I also added pillows to create a homey feel.

 The front door space was so bland and boring, so I wanted to add a welcome mat.
 My original idea was to make one with a plain mat and spray paint, but I found one at Target (on sale) for less than my DIY version would have cost.
 (Here’s one that’s very similar on Amazon.
 Target doesn’t seem to carry them anymore).
 One reader also threw out the idea of spray painting a design on the cement.
 I thought that idea sounded fun, but knowing me, I’d somehow mess it up, or not like it, and wouldn’t know what to do at that point.

 Goal 4: Clean Up

 A simple spray of the porch with our air compressor did wonders.
 And, yes, the Christmas lights were taken down… 18 months later 🙂

-One reader suggested doing a sign of some sort, and I fell in love with her idea.
+One reader suggested doing a sign of some sort, and I fell in love with the idea.
 Last week I shared how I made this welcome sign… for free!